 average sell price – divide total revenue for the year by number of sales made

 While it’s a simpler method for doing annual accounts, AVCO doesn’t work well when there are big price fluctuations.
 It can also cause confusion if a manufacturer introduces a new version of a product.
-You could end up with two inventory items that have the same name but very different prices.
+You could end up with two stock items that have the same name but very different prices.

 Software has automated a lot of the manual aspects of inventory accounting and stock-taking.

-What is an inventory system?
+What is a stock system?

 1. Periodic inventory system